JinXins/Adversarial-AutoMixup/README.md

 ___

 ## 😉 Citation
-**If you feel that our work has contributed to your research, please cite it, 🥰 and please don`t forget to cite OpenMixup if you use this project ! 🤗**
+**If you feel that our work has contributed to your research, please cite it, 🥰 and please don`t forget to cite OpenMixup if you use this project ! 🤗 Thanks.**
 ```markdown
 @inproceedings{iclr2024adautomix,
       title={Adversarial AutoMixup},